My Cavalier King Charles Spaniel is the best companion I could ask for.

-Cavaliers: A Cure for World Peace, Migraines, and Strange Anti-Dog People
+Cavaliers: A Cure for Migraines and Strange Anti-Dog People

 2. Cavaliers Love Food

 You can get a Cavalier to do anything for a cookie or a bit of food.
 In fact, it doesn't matter if the bit of food is a green bean, he'll still roll over, play dead and do somersaults for a morsel.
 Now, the caveat here is that you have to be careful to walk a fine line while training your Cavalier in order to avoid constant begging, but it always feels great to have someone around the house who will be eternally grateful, no matter what you feed them.
 Plus, some of the behaviors (such as the trademark Cavalier spin) inspired by a simple dog cookie will have you in stitches for hours.

 The Cavalier King Charles Spaniel is descended from the toy spaniels so beloved by King Charles II of England, which you see in the painting above of the king as a boy.
 In modern times as well as past history these little spaniels have been superb companions for children, being loving, loyal, and above all patient with the antics of fussy little nuggets.

 Cavaliers are naturally drawn to children and tolerate being picked up, hauled around, and dressed up with minimal fuss.
 My black-and-tan Cavalier, Byron, is always captivated by friends' babies, standing by their rockers for hours watching them sleep.
 I never worry about my pups around children!